ovshake/stable-fashion/Readme.md

 :x: A green hoodie wrapped around the waist

-2. Currently, the code relies on a GPU.
-Please ensure you have an NVIDIA GPU with the appropiate CUDA kernel.
+2. ~~Currently, the code relies on a GPU.
+Please ensure you have an NVIDIA GPU with the appropiate CUDA kernel.~~ Now you can run the pipeline on CPU as well, although it will take considerably more time.

 3. Please ensure your full length picture is taken from front, with a whitish background.
-It helps the model to isolate you in the picture.
+It helps the model to isolate you in the picture. **NEW**: now you can use the `rembg` option to turn a normal in-the-wild picture into a picture with white background.

 # Models Used